mellaurie/tone/pages/02.may-2020/04.u2/06.assessment/section.md

 2. What course elements can you include in your design now?
 What will you implement later?
 3. What key questions to you have about online course design?

+!!!
+To write your discussion post, see the Discussions tab in Moodle and click on the Unit 2 Discussion Forum.

 ## Checking Your Learning